HarryKodden/SRAM-Token-Service/src/README.md

 Config | Meaning | Example
 --- | --- | ---
+url | (required) fqdn of SRAM server | url=https://sram.surf.nl
-debug | extra logging in /var/log/auth | ... debug
-redis | hostname of redis server to cache successful authentications | redis=localhost port | port of redis server, defaults to 6379 | port=1234
-ttl | duration that cached results are remain valid for subsequent authentications, defaults to 5 seconds | ttl=5 url | fqdn of SRAM server | url=https://sram.surf.nl token | the SRAM token for the SRAM Service to be uses for token introspection | token=...
+token | (required) the SRAM token for the SRAM Service to be uses for token introspection | token=... debug | (optional) extra logging in /var/log/auth | ... debug redis | (optional) hostname of redis server to cache successful authentications | redis=localhost port | (optional) port of redis server, defaults to 6379 | port=1234 ttl | (optional) duration that cached results are remain valid for subsequent authentications, defaults to 5 seconds | ttl=5 entitled | (optional) the SRAM collaboration that the user needs to be member of | entitled=urn:mace:surf.nl:sram:group:surfresearch